lcpz/awesome-copycats/README.rst

     git submodule init
     git submodule update

+This may take some time.

-Otherwise download this two archives (1_ and 2_), extract the first one, extract the second one into the first one, and put the contents of the first one into your Awesome directory.
+Otherwise, download the latest two masters of ``awesome-copycats`` and ``lain`` (1_ and 2_), extract the first one, extract the second one into the first one, and put the contents of the first one into your Awesome directory.

 Usage
 =====